A compact model of Escherichia coli core and biosynthetic metabolism: Methods

 \subsection{Component contribution estimates of thermodynamic constants}

 Estimates of the free energies of reactions, and their uncertainties, were obtained using the component contribution framework previously described in \cite{noor_consistent_2013}.
 Several reactions in the model involve protein side groups, such as the acyl-carrying protein (ACP), or cofactors, such as glutaredoxin, for which a decomposition in terms of chemical groups is not available.
 As a result, thermodynamic constants for these reactions cannot be \textit{directly} estimated through database-based implementations of the component contribution method, such as eQuilibrator \cite{beber_equilibrator_2022}.
 However, since these non-decomposable protein groups are conserved in all reactions within our model, their net contribution to the reaction thermodynamics is, at least from a group contribution perspective, null.
-Hence, we first augmented the group incidence matrix of the eQuilibrator database (see Section S1.1 in \cite{beber_equilibrator_2022}) by treating protein groups as non-decomposable units and manually curated the group decomposition of the metabolites containing them.
-The mean and covariance of the Gibbs standard free energy of reaction (\(\Delta_rG^{\circ}\)) estimates for all reactions in the model were then computed using this augmented matrix as described in \cite{beber_equilibrator_2022}.
+If we were only interested in computing standard free energies of reaction, $\Delta_rG^\circ$, we could simply treat protein groups as non-decomposable ``black-box'' units and add them to the group incidence matrix of the eQuilibrator database (see Section S1.1 in \cite{beber_equilibrator_2022}), enabling us to construct a group decomposition for compounds that contain them.
+However, for the computation of \textit{transformed} standard free energies of reaction, $\Delta_r G'^\circ$, an exact chemical definition of each metabolite is required.

-In order to compute \textit{transformed} Gibbs free energies of reactions (\(\Delta_rG'^{\circ}\)), for which an exact chemical definition of each metabolite is required, protein side groups were replaced by an appropriate chemical moiety best approximating the chemical environment of the metabolite.
+To address this issue, protein groups were replaced by an appropriate chemical moiety that best approximates the metabolite's chemical environment.
 Specifically, ACP- groups were replaced by a phosphopantetheine group, the natural prosthetic group of acyl-carrier proteins, with a methyl group at the attachment site to the protein scaffold.
 Similarly, glutaredoxin was replaced by its Cys-Pro-Tyr-Cys active site, with the two cysteines being either free (for the reduced form of the cofactor) or linked by a disulfide bridge (for the oxidised state).
+International Chemical Identifiers (InChI) were constructed for these ``replacement'' metabolites (Supplementary File S3) and used to extend the default compound cache of the eQuilibrator database.
+This custom-extended eQuilibrator compound cache is available in the repository supporting this manuscript.